-Although the Chinese on the whole are honest, hard-working people, you’re bound to have some bad apples in a country with such a huge (and still mostly poor).
+Although the Chinese on the whole are honest, hard-working people, you’re bound to have some bad apples in a country with such a huge population (and still mostly poor).

-In most cases, the police won’t or can’t do anything if you’ve been duped.
-In fact, some of these scams are completely legal and so will continue to take in suckers for years to come.
+In most cases, the Chinese police won’t or can’t do anything if you’ve been duped.
+In fact, some of these travel scams in China are completely legal and so will continue to take in suckers for years to come.

 - They are often happy to engage in conversation with a total stranger.
 They know that Westerners are more conditioned to “not be rude” by walking away.
 In contrast, the Chinese are very slow to trust strangers and will often completely ignore anyone who approaches them on the street.
 They’re often savvy to common scams too.

-Practice English/Tea Ceremony Scam:
+China Scam #1: Practice English/Tea Ceremony Scam

 THE SCAM: While there are variations on this theme, the basic scam goes like this:

 - A Chinese person — often a seemingly innocent-looking girl — approaches you.
 After gaining your trust with some innocent chitchat, she suggests going somewhere to practice English (or karaoke, etc).
-They also like the Buddy System: it might be a harmless-looking young couple or two young ladies who ask you to take their photo in the park and “happen” to be on their way to a tea ceremony.
+They also like the “Buddy System”: it might be a harmless-looking young couple or two young ladies who ask you to take their photo in the park and “happen” to be on their way to a tea ceremony.
 Would you like to join?

 - Overjoyed by the chance to have a genuine Chinese encounter with a local (yes, they know the laowai too well), you enthusiastically accept.
 You follow them somewhere to sample some tea or whatever.
 Later, you’re presented with an eye-popping bill (often hundreds of US dollars).
 By now, your new friend may have already disappeared after using the restroom (collecting their hefty commission on their way out to troll for a new sucker).
 You start to storm out….only to find a couple of goons blocking the door!
 You’ve just been Punk’ed fool!